informalsystems/tendermint-rs/CONTRIBUTING.md

 6. Once approved, run the [`release.sh`] script.
 Fix any problems that may arise during this process and push the changes to the release PR.
 This step requires the appropriate privileges to push crates to [crates.io].
-7. Once all crates have been successfully released, merge the PR to `master` and tag the repo at the new version (e.g. `v0.17.0`).
+7. Once all crates have been successfully released, merge the PR to `main` and tag the repo at the new version (e.g. `v0.17.0`).

 [CHANGELOG.md]: https://github.com/informalsystems/tendermint-rs/blob/main/CHANGELOG.md